SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/phoenix_hypervisor_lxc_902_details.md

-# LXC Container 902 - BaseTemplateDocker - Requirements & Details
+# LXC Container 902 - `BaseTemplateDocker` - Details

 ## Overview

 This document details the purpose, configuration, and setup process for LXC container `902`, named `BaseTemplateDocker`.
 This container serves as the first level in the Phoenix Hypervisor's snapshot-based Docker template hierarchy.
 It is created by cloning the `base-snapshot` from container `900` (`BaseTemplate`) and is specifically configured with Docker Engine and the NVIDIA Container Toolkit.
 It is never intended to be used as a final, running application container.
 Templates requiring Docker support (`903`) and standard Docker-enabled application containers will be created by cloning the `docker-snapshot` taken from this template.

-## Core Purpose & Function
+## Purpose

-*   **Role:** Docker-Enabled Base Template.
-*   **Primary Function:** Provide a standardized Ubuntu 24.04 environment with Docker Engine and the NVIDIA Container Toolkit pre-installed and configured.
+LXC container `902`'s primary purpose is to provide a standardized Ubuntu 24.04 environment with Docker Engine and the NVIDIA Container Toolkit pre-installed and configured.
 This allows containers *running inside this LXC* to leverage Docker and potentially access the host's GPUs.
 It serves as the foundational layer for all other templates and containers that require Docker-in-LXC.
-*   **Usage:** Exclusively used for cloning.
-A ZFS snapshot (`docker-snapshot`) is created after its initial setup for other Docker-dependent containers/templates to clone from.
+It is exclusively used for cloning; a ZFS snapshot (`docker-snapshot`) is created after its initial setup for other Docker-dependent containers/templates to clone from.

 ## Configuration (`phoenix_lxc_configs.json`)